shreynadiadwala/CMPE283Assignments/assg1/README.md

    Procbased Primary Controls referred from SDM vol 3c, section 24.6.2 Procbased Secondary Controls referred from SDM vol 3, section 24.6.2

-5. Executed the code module using "make" command.
-Then inserted module using "sudo insmod cmpe283-1.ko" command.
-Checked the output using "sudo dmesg" command.
-   Initially encountered error beacuse the VTX was not enabled on VMware homescreen on my workstation, but resolved it was after enabling it.
+5. Executed the code module using ***make*** command.
+Then inserted module using ***sudo insmod cmpe283-1.ko*** command.
+Checked the output using ***sudo dmesg*** command.Initially encountered error beacuse the VTX was not enabled on VMware homescreen on my workstation, but resolved it was after enabling it.

 ## Steps to execute and check the output: